KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_uggathaaa_request_3_0.md

-Swift wings will carry your request.
+As our honored ally we will give your request our highest priority.